linode/apl-core/kind/README.md

 - ...

 It will throw an error that the build has failed, while it might be a perfectly fine configuration.
 The most common solution is to try again after restarting or after a period.

+## Building an otomi/core image

+Running `kint` locally assumes you have an image on your machine named `otomi/core:$NAME_OF_YOUR_BRANCH` available.
+Either build the most recent one or pull it from Dockerhub (if is already pushed).

+Consequently, you could potentially be running an outdated image, so please be aware.
+This can happen if you just checked out a new branch and an image with the branch name does not exist.

+It's useful this way because if you compare build times, obviously the following holds true if you compare Docker time: building > pulling > exists.
+So you don't have to wait for anything to start debugging the integration test locally.